DerGuru/The-Resonant/New Chapters/Part2/P2-04_Recovery_and_Rules.md

 After breakfast, Jason sat with Milo and Lina in what was becoming their customary debriefing session.

 Milo's apartment was small but organized, the kind of space that reflected its owner's methodical mind.
 Charts and notes covered one wall.
 Three laptops hummed on the desk.
-The curtains were drawn—Milo's standard operating procedure when they needed to talk freely.
+The curtains were drawnï¿½Milo's standard operating procedure when they needed to talk freely.

 "You look better," Lina said, studying his face with the intensity she usually reserved for resonance patterns.
 "Less like death warmed over."